Vasco da Gama

+Vasco da Gama (/ˌvæsku də ˈɡɑːmə, -ɡæmə/ VAS-koo-_-də-_-GA(H)M-ə, [ˈvaʃku ðɐ ˈɣɐmɐ]; c.
+1460s – 24 December 1524), was a Portuguese mariner, explorer and nobleman.
+His discovery of the first direct maritime route between Europe and India via the Cape of Good Hope and across the Indian Ocean from Malindi in Kenya to Kozhikode was to open up European exploration of, and commerce with, India, and is considered a landmark event and a turning point in World history.

-His initial voyage to India by way of Cape of Good Hope (1497–1499) was the first to link Europe and Asia by an ocean route, connecting the Atlantic and the Indian oceans.
-This is widely considered a milestone in world history, as it marked the beginning of a sea-based phase of global multiculturalism.
-Da Gama's discovery of the sea route to India opened the way for an age of global imperialism and enabled the Portuguese to establish a long-lasting colonial empire along the way from Africa to Asia.
-The violence and hostage-taking employed by da Gama and those who followed also assigned a brutal reputation to the Portuguese among India's indigenous kingdoms that would set the pattern for western colonialism in the Age of Exploration.
-Traveling the ocean route allowed the Portuguese to avoid sailing across the highly disputed Mediterranean and traversing the dangerous Arabian Peninsula.
-The sum of the distances covered in the outward and return voyages made this expedition the longest ocean voyage ever made until then.
+Da Gama's first voyage (1497–1499) was the first to link Europe and Asia using an ocean route that rounded the southern tip of Africa, although he was not the first Portuguese mariner to round the Cape.
+This route allowed the Portuguese to avoid sailing across the highly disputed Mediterranean Sea and traversing the dangerous Arabian Peninsula.
+A milestone in Portuguese maritime exploration, this voyage marked the beginning of a sea-based phase of international trade and an age of global imperialism.
+The Portuguese later established a long-lasting colonial empire along the route from Africa to Asia.
+The outward and return voyages constituted the longest known ocean voyages ever completed.

-After decades of sailors trying to reach the Indies, with thousands of lives and dozens of vessels lost in shipwrecks and attacks, da Gama landed in Calicut on 20 May 1498.
-Unopposed access to the Indian spice routes boosted the economy of the Portuguese Empire, which was previously based along northern and coastal West Africa.
-The main spices at first obtained from Southeast Asia were pepper and cinnamon, but soon included other products, all new to Europe.
+Sailors had been trying to reach the Indies for decades, with thousands of lives and dozens of vessels lost in shipwrecks and attacks.
+Da Gama finally accomplished the feat when he landed at Kozhikode on 20 May 1498.
+Unchallenged access to the Indian spice routes boosted the economy of the Portuguese Empire, which was previously based along North and coastal West Africa.
+The main spices first obtained from Southeast Asia were pepper and cinnamon, but other commodities new to Europe were soon included in trade.
 Portugal maintained a commercial monopoly of these commodities for several decades.
-It was not until a century later that other European powers, first the Dutch Republic and England, later France and Denmark, were able to challenge Portugal's monopoly and naval supremacy in the Cape Route.
+It was not until a century later that other European powers were able to challenge Portugal's monopoly and naval supremacy in the Cape Route.

 Da Gama led two of the Portuguese India Armadas, the first and the fourth.
-The latter was the largest and departed for India four years after his return from the first one.
-For his contributions, in 1524 da Gama was appointed Governor of India, with the title of Viceroy, and was ennobled as Count of Vidigueira in 1519.
-He remains a leading figure in the history of exploration, and homages worldwide have celebrated his explorations and accomplishments.
-The Portuguese national epic poem, Os Lusíadas, was written in his honour by Luís de Camões.
+The latter was the largest, and departed for India three years after his return from the first.
+As reward for his accomplishments, da Gama was appointed Governor of India in 1524, with the title of Viceroy, and was ennobled the Count of Vidigueira in 1519.
+He remains a leading figure in the history of exploration; homages worldwide have celebrated his explorations and accomplishments.
+The Portuguese national epic poem, Os Lusíadas, was written in his honor by Luís de Camões.

 Early life

-Vasco da Gama was born in 1460 in the town of Sines, one of the few seaports on the Alentejo coast, southwest Portugal, probably in a house near the church of Nossa Senhora das Salas.
+Vasco da Gama was born in the town of Sines, one of the few seaports on the Alentejo coast in southwest Portugal.
+According to the Portuguese historian Teixeira de Aragão, he was born in a house near the church of Nossa Senhora das Salas.
+Some authors write that he was born in or around 1460, while others give 1469 as the year of his birth.